mjansson/rpmalloc/README.md

 Then simply use the __rpmalloc__/__rpfree__ and the other malloc style replacement functions.
 Remember all allocations are 16-byte aligned, so no need to call the explicit rpmemalign/rpaligned_alloc/rpposix_memalign functions unless you need greater alignment, they are simply wrappers to make it easier to replace in existing code.

 If you wish to override the standard library malloc family of functions and have automatic initialization/finalization of process and threads, also include the `malloc.c` file in your project.
 The automatic init/fini is only implemented for Linux and macOS targets.
+The list of libc entry points replaced may not be complete, use libc replacement only as a convenience for testing the library on an existing code base, not a final solution.

 # Building
 To compile as a static library run the configure python script which generates a Ninja build script, then build using ninja.
 Or use the Visual Studio or XCode projects available in the build subdirectories.
 This also includes the malloc overrides and init/fini glue code.